qijunbo/docker_mm_wiki/README.md

 - It's done. enjoy.
 ![s5](image/s5.jpg)
 - execute the ``` stop.sh ``` to shut down the container, then ``` start.sh ```
-  this time,  the link  http://ipaddress:8090/  is disabled, and you can access the webset at http://ipaddress:8080/
+- Then, the link  http://ipaddress:8090/  is disabled, the wiki is ready for use at  http://ipaddress:8080/
 ![s6](image/s6.jpg)

 Uninstall